On this page...

 If you win and he loses, although you win temporarily, it is actually at the price of the other party's concessions, and the other party will no longer cooperate with you next time, and you will not always take advantage of it.
 All friends.

-If you lose and he wins, you will always have scars in your heart next time you cooperate, thinking about getting the money back this time.
+If you lose and he wins, you will always have scars on your heart the next time you cooperate, thinking about getting the money back this time.
 Still friends.

 And people who can have good long-term cooperation often have an "Abundance Mindset", they believe that there are enough resources in the world that everyone can profit and succeed.